anacmota/FRET-FISH/README.md

 ## Nuclear Staining Measurement

 The nd2 files coming from Nikon microscope are placed in a folder (due to their large size, we only provide the images by request) and the Fiji script fromND2_toINTENSITIES.ijm.ijm will measure the average of the staining intensity within the nucleus segmentation.
 The average of the intensity values per nuclei are exported in a csv file and the R script Treatment_nuclear_staining.R will process the data and show the comparison between the control and the treated cells in boxplots.

+## Automatic dot picking

+Open script named fp_main_gui.m .
+This script will open a window with some pre-setted values that can be changed.
+The resulting picked dots are saved in a newly created "data" folder.

+setname: folder name where the images are located.

+autoPick: the pipeline will select the 2 FRET pairs automatically if written "1", other number will consider already pre-selected dots.

+xyres: resolution of the xy plane.

+zres: resolution of the z plane.

+maxdist_nm: threshold distance in nm in order to pair donor and acceptor molecules.

+calcdolder: directory of the folder with segmented nuclei.

+imagefolder: directory of the folder with the raw images in tif format.

+donorchannel: donor channel name (e.g. a488).

+acceptorchannel: acceptor channel name (e.g. a594).

+fretchannel: FRET channel name (e.g. a488fret).

+dapichannel: DAPI channel name (e.g. dapi).